It is the open-source project under the terms of Apache License 2.0.

 Releases & Changelog

-If you've found a bug, a glitch or anything that doesn't work well, please file an issue in the WebStorm project issue tracker (select "Unit Tests" subsystem).
+If you've found a bug, a glitch , or anything that doesn't work well, or as you think it should, you're welcome to WebStorm/PhpStorm project issue tracker.Please select "Plugin: JsTestDriver" subsystem when creating a new issueplease file an issue in the WebStorm project issue tracker (select "Unit Tests" subsystem).

-Please don't file an issue in the http://code.google.com/p/js-test-driver/issues/list?can=1&q=label%3AIntelliJ.
-Those bugs are handled normally, but it's an old way.
+Please don't file an issue to in the http://code.google.com/p/js-test-driver/issues/list?can=1&q=label:IntelliJlabel%3AIntelliJ.
+Though those Those bugs are on queuehandled normally, but it's an old way.